-Producing Independent Film explores the world of line producing, production management, and the infrastructure of various forms of production.
-Students will learn how to breakdown a script, the scheduling process, budgeting, casting, crewing, location scouting, and a wide range of concepts pertaining to planning and executing a successful production.
-In addition, they will learn how to navigate the regulatory and legal aspects pertaining to production.
+Producing Independent Film explores the world of creative and line producing, production management, and the infrastructure of various forms of production.
+Students examine the range of development, preproduction and production skills required for executing a successful production.
+In addition, they learn how to navigate the regulatory and legal aspects of film and television production.
 (3 credits)

-DFM 480 Digital Filmmaking Final Project
+DFM 480 Advanced Digital Filmmaking

-The Digital Filmmaking Final Project Course provides a practical implementation of the learning objectives of the degree program through the creation of a digital video project.
-The project will reflect students' understanding of key principles such as project planning and management, digital video and audio acquisition, storytelling, and editing.
-Students examine intermediate nonlinear online editing techniques, including engineering, media management, and digital video effects, and incorporate titles and music into their finished edit.
+The Advanced Digital Filmmaking course provides a practical implementation of the learning objectives of the degree program through the production of a capstone project.
+The capstone project reflects students' understanding of key principles such as producing, screenwriting, production management, directing, cinematography, audio, editing and post graphics.
 (3 credits)